adeha047/NodeJsReadme/README.md

 ## Usage

-I wanted to automate the README FILE
+to automate a README FILE

 ## Tests